matthewmturner/Udacity/DataStructuresAlgos/DataStructures/Project2/EfficiencyAnalysis.md

 The time complexity mainly comes from the calculation of the hash.
 A LinkedList type structure was used (but calling the nodes Blocks instead) which allows for O(1) operation time separate from the computation of the hash.

 The space complexity primarily comes from the amount of data to be stored in the block, so O(n) where n is the size of the data.
 There is a fixed size amount from the date stamp and the hash but these are constants and drop out from big O notation.
 The data size will drive most of the Blocks size.
+Finally, the space complexity of the entire implementation is equal to O(n) where n is the number of blocks in the Blockchain.

 ## Problem 6: Union and Intersection